 For more information, see the instructions for Form 1040, line 48, or Form 1040A, line 29.
 Publication 503, Child and Dependent Care Expenses, contains more detailed information.

 Credit for the Elderly or the Disabled

-You may be able to claim this credit if you are 65 or older or if you are under 65 and you retired on permanent and total disability.
+You may be able to claim this credit if you are a citizen or a resident alien and either of the following apply.